 “beaming smiles brighter than the headlights”

-The little cars have an infectious ‘feel good’ factor and our convoy was cheered and photographed as we passed through the districts, especially Las Rambles.
-This adds even more fun to the tour as it is a ‘smile and high five’ crawl.
+The little cars have an infectious ‘feel good’ factor and our convoy received cheers and was photographed as we passed through the districts, especially Las Rambles.
+This adds even more fun to the tour as it is a ‘smile and high-five’ crawl.
 It is doubtful that celebrities driving Ferraris or Lamborghinis would get so much attention.

 The organisers do not always follow the same route and have several alternative courses through the city.
 The tour includes food stops so is good value, it is the most fun city tour I’ve ever taken and thoroughly recommend fitting it into any visit of Barcelona.

-If you are interested in taking an urban adventure with a difference contact Pumm prices start at around €60.
+If an urban adventure with a difference interests you, contact Pumm prices start at around €60.

-Although I was the grateful guest of the Catalunya Tourism Board all views were formed over a glass of wine in the comfort of my own room.
+Although I was the grateful guest of the Catalunya Tourism Board all views were formed over a glass of wine in the comfort of my comfortable room.